theKashey/react-svg-atlas/README.md

 For `SVGBlobStore` require `isolation` prop to be set on SVG sprite.

 ## the difference?
 The best way to understand the difference, is to explore the storybook.
+Or explore example on CodeSandbox - https://codesandbox.io/s/k26937poxr

 # Benefits
 1. react-svg-atlas replaces your SVG with a simple `use` tag, keeping only the reference to the object.